Forum Replies Created

 Still trying to follow an overall Paleo lifestyle but admittedly I’m not 100% perfect.
 These days I’m more concerned about eating “real food”.
 My basic rule is that I do my best to avoid anything that comes out of a box or package.

-Wishing everyone the best in health for 2015!
+Wishing everyone the best in health!